An Overview of Document Types

 The regular expression (if any) that defines comments for the document type.
-This option can be customized for system types as well as custom types, but users should be warned that changing the regular expression for system types does not modify the parsing algorithms used for syntax highlighting, which could lead to a discrepancy between the two.
+This option can only be set for custom types; system types use the same parsing algorithms that are utilized by syntax highlighting.
 Note that we use the term "comments" in a very broad sense; any single- or multi-line part of a text file can be considered a "comment" as long as it is defined by a regular expression.

 - Single line comments

 Single line comments (such as // in C++), use the following regular expression: [comment symbol].*?\n .
 For example, the regular expression for C++ style comments is //.*?\n .
 Note the non-greedy ? operator.